-SDRS has three different classes of employees, Class A, Class B Public Safety and Judicial members, and Class C Cement Plant Retirement Fund members.
+SDRS has three different classes of employees, Class A general members, Class B public safety and judicial members, and Class C Cement Plant Retirement Fund members.

 Members that were hired before July 1, 2017, are Foundation members.
 Class A Foundation members and Class B Foundation members who retire after age 65 with three years of contributory service are entitled to an unreduced annual retirement benefit.
 An unreduced annual retirement benefit is also available after age 55 for Class A Foundation members where the sum of age and credited service is equal to or greater than 85 or after age 55 for Class B Foundation judicial members where the sum of age and credited service is equal to or greater than 80.
 Class B Foundation public safety members can retire with an unreduced annual retirement benefit after age 55 with three years of contributory service.
-An unreduced annual retirement benefit after age 55 with three years of contributory service.
-An unreduced annual retirement benefit is also available after age 45 for Class B Foundation public safety members where the sum of age and credited serviced is equal to or greater than 75.
+An unreduced annual retirement benefit is also available after age 45 for Class B Foundation public safety members where the sum of age and credited service is equal to or greater than 75.
 All Foundation retirement benefits that do not meet the above criteria may be payable at a reduced level.

 Members that were hired on/after July 1, 2017, are Generational members.
-Class A generational members and Class B Generational judicial members who retire after age 67 with three years of contributory service are entitled to an unreduced annual retirement benefit.
-Class B Generational public safety members can retire with an unreduced benefit after age 57 with three years of contributory service.
-At retirement, married Generational members may elect a single-life benefit, a 60 percent joined and survivor benefit, or a 100 percent joint and survivor benefit.
+Class A Generational members and Class B Generational judicial members who retire after age 67 with three years of contributory service are entitled to an unreduced annual retirement benefit.
+Class B Generational public safety members can retire with an unreduced annual retirement benefit after age 57 with three years of contributory service.
+At retirement, married Generational members may elect a single-life benefit, a 60 percent joint and survivor benefit, or a 100 percent joint and survivor benefit.
 All Generational retirement benefits that do not meet the above criteria may be payable at a reduced level.
 Generational members will also have a variable retirement account (VRA) established, in which they will receive up to 1.5 percent of compensation funded by part of the employer contribution.
 VRAs will receive investment earnings based on investment returns.